Sardar Udham: Filming

-On the centennial year of Jallianwala Bagh massacre on 13 April 2019, the makers started the principal photography began in London, with a 25–day schedule being filmed and the team moved to Russia in late-April, while also filming for several sequences in St. Petersburg.
-Since the film is set in the pre-Independence era, Shoojit wanted to recreate the settings, characters and things related to that period.
-Since, being his first period film, he felt difficult to research about the things used, as "there are few records available and those there are were speculative".
-He gained ideas on recreating that period by watching American and European cinema, documentaries and collected archived pictures from online medium.
-Four days before the shooting of the film kickstarted, Kaushal faced injuries while shooting for another film and had 13 stitches on his cheek.
-But Shoojit advised him to come with the shoot saying that Sardar Udham will also have stitches, and shot for his portions with a real scar in his face.
+On the centennial year of the Jallianwala Bagh massacre, on 13 April 2019, principal photography began in London (with a 25–day schedule being filmed); the team then moved to Russia in late-April, filming several sequences in Saint Petersburg.
+Since the film is set in the pre-independence era, Sircar wanted to recreate the settings, characters and other things related to that period.
+Being his first period film, he noted the difficulty he had doing in research, saying "there are few records available and those there are were speculative".
+He gained ideas on recreating that period by watching American and European cinema, documentaries, and pictures from online archives.
+Four days before filming started, Kaushal faced injuries while shooting for another film and had 13 stitches on his cheek.
+But Sircar advised him to come with the shoot saying that Sardar Udham will also have stitches, and shot for his portions with a real scar in his face.